Prahasaurus/alfred-ia-writer-inbox-doc/README.md

 ## Notes

 - To change the keyword from `doc` to something else, double-click the **Keyword** object in the workflow and edit the keyword.
-- The default title used when you type only `doc` can be changed in the **Args & Vars** object by editing the placeholder from `{query:Quick Note}` to your preferred text.
+- The default title used when you type only `doc` can be changed in the **Args & Vars** object by editing the placeholder from `{query:Inbox Document}` to your preferred text.